French crepes recipe as you will eat in Paris

 WATCH MY FRENCH CREPE VIDEO AND MAKE IT NOW !

-You may also like those French recipes
+You may also like my Savory French Crepes from Nice, South of France

 Authentic french crepes recipe as you will eat in Paris.
 French crepes are thin, crispy on sides and filled with delicious sweet jam or chocolate spread.